tomarrell/website/README.md

 ## Goals
 The goal of the site is to maintain an incredibly low footprint, and allow for easy edge node caching in order to keep load times as low as possible.

+The index is designed to not be cached.
+Weighing ~3.9KB.
+The total size of the code assets are around 14KB non-gzipped.

 ## Snake
 The snake game is implemented using my [parallel snake engine](https://github.com/tomarrell/snake) and the built in web adapter.